andrewrgoss/andrewrgoss.com/content/resources.md

 #### Google's Go Language
 This article represents a nice primer on the differentiating features of Google's Go language (Golang) and its tools, including its extremely lightweight concurrency.<br>
 <a href="http://www.infoworld.com/article/3190210/application-development/tap-the-power-of-googles-go-language.html" target="_blank">infoworld.com/googles-go-language</a>

+#### HackerEarth
+HackerEarth is a network of top developers across the world.
+Developers participate in online coding challenges and hackathons, solve problems and discover the best jobs.<br>
+<a href="https://www.hackerearth.com" target="_blank">www.hackerearth.com</a>

+#### HackerRank
+Join over 2 million developers in solving code challenges on HackerRank, one of the best ways to prepare for programming interviews.<br>
+<a href="https://www.hackerrank.com" target="_blank">www.hackerrank.com</a>

+#### LeetCode
+Level up your coding skills and quickly land a job.
+This is a good place to expand your knowledge and get prepared for your next interview.<br>
+<a href="https://leetcode.com" target="_blank">leetcode.com</a>

 #### Rosetta Code Programming Tasks
 Offers over 800 problems that can be solved through programming in different languages.
 Great for practice.<br>